DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 the test is not flaky at all (so _p_ is 1) and we start from a uniform prior distribution then testing the median will do a standard binary search exactly like regular bisection does.

+Since this is a discrete probability distribution there typically is no commit which is the exact median.
+Instead, one must choose between the _submedian_ commit, i.e. the last commit C<sub>j</sub> such that ∑<sub>i≤j</sub> P<sub>i</sub> ≤ ½, and the _supermedian_ commit, i.e. the first commit C<sub>j</sub> such that ∑<sub>i≤j</sub> P<sub>i</sub> ≥ ½.
+When the algorithm is just starting out the difference is fairly unimportant, but as things converge it turns out that neither of these choices alone behaves quite as desired: we must repeatedly test the believed-last-good commit in case it turns out to be bad, but always choosing the submedian can end up focussing on the commit just before the believed-last-good commit, whereas always choosing the supermedian will end up focussing on the believed-first-bad commit instead.

+My preferred solution is to choose whichever of the submedian or supermedian commits has had fewer test runs so far.
+In the endgame, this scheme means the algorithm alternates between the last-good and first-bad commits, which has some useful consequences.
+Running further tests on the first-bad commit helps to refine our estimate of the flakiness probability _p_ (see below), while repeatedly checking the believed-last-good commit will eventually see a failure if this commit is in fact bad.
+Additionally, this scheme produces a sequence of test runs on a bad commit, some of which failed, and a similar length of sequence of test runs on the previous commit, all of which passed, which forms an intuitively compelling argument that we've really found the first bad commit even without having to resort to any probability calculations.

+As a slight further refinement, I instead choose the commit with the smaller value of ⌊runs÷10⌋, preferring the submedian in case of a tie.
+Rather than alternating between the two commits each time, this runs ten tests in a row on each commit before switching to the other one.
+Doing several runs on each commit amortises the overheads associated with switching commits, such as having to recompile the system under test.
+You may find a different number works better in other cases according to your commit-switching overheads.

 ### Estimating _p_